-- Committed amounts constrained to specific purposes by a government itself, using the highest level of decision-making authority; to be reported as committed, amounts cannot be used for any other purpose unless the government takes the same highest level action to remove or change the constraint. - Assigned amounts a government intends to use for a specific purpose; intent can be expressed by the governing body or by an official or body to which the governing body delegated the authority. - Unassigned amounts that are for any purpose; positive amounts are reported only in a general fund.
+- Assigned amounts a government intends to use for a specific purpose; intent can be expressed by the governing body or by an official or body to which the governing body delegated the authority. - Unassigned amounts that are for any purpose; positive amounts are reported only in a general fund.